 It Can Help You Stand Out From The Crowd

 For example, if you’re a web developer, you might want to use a headline such as “Web Developer with a Passion for Creating Beautiful Websites.”
-This headline tells potential employers or clients your line of work.
-It also shows that you’re creative and passionate about your work.
+This headline tells potential employers or clients your line of work, and it also shows that you’re creative and passionate about your work.

 Your LinkedIn profile headline not only gives potential employers a quick overview of your skills and experience but also helps you be found in the keyword-driven LinkedIn search results.